yale-mgt-656/madlibs/README.md

 **4) Login to [cloud9](https://c9.io/).
 Or, follow [these instructions](#) to setup your Mac with Git.**

 You can create a cloud9 account by linking to GitHub.
+Then, create a custom workspace, cloning from your forked repo.

+If working locally, run `git clone <url>`.

+The clone url is displayed on GitHub, above the repository file browser.

 **5) Pick whether you guys will be a story, verb, noun, adjective, or adverb group.**